logo

 Wales News Service

-It was revealed to the court that over the course of their 6-year business, they've bread 67 litters of puppies
+It was revealed to the court that over the course of their six-year business, they had bred 67 litters of puppies

-One of the dogs named Coco apparently produced six litters withing four years.
+One of the dogs named Coco apparently produced six litters within four years.

-It was revealed to the court that over the course of their 6-year business, they've bread 67 litters of puppies
+It was revealed to the court that over the course of their six-year business, they had bred 67 litters of puppies

 Wales News Service

-With the ads, they've put up and the website they were running, the couple made £372,000 and assets that are about £1m.
+Through the advertisements they posted and the website they operated, the couple made £372,000 and accumulated assets worth about £1 million.
 Investigators then took the initiative to bust the shady business.

-When their four-bedroom detached home and two other properties related to the business were raided, they found 20 dogs along with a laboratory with equipment for inorganic breeding.
-Another 24 dogs were found in another property and an additional 6 dogs in a distant building.
+When their four-bedroom detached home and two other properties related to the business were raided, investigators found 20 dogs along with a laboratory equipped for unethical breeding.
+An additional 24 dogs were found in another property, and six more dogs were discovered in a distant building.

-The court found out that animal welfare officers had already visited them and requested that they apply for the breeding license at the start of their business.
-Instead, they ignored it and the investigators found a half-finished application form during the raid.
+The court learned that animal welfare officers had already visited them and requested that they apply for a breeding license at the start of their business.
+Instead, they ignored this request, and investigators found a half-finished application form during the raid.

-The couple admitted to not submitting the license and to practice back-to-back breeding of the dogs for six years.
+The couple admitted to not submitting the license and to practicing back-to-back breeding of the dogs for six years.

-The couple admitted to not submitting the license and to practice back-to-back breeding of the dogs for six years.
+The couple admitted to not submitting the license and to practicing back-to-back breeding of the dogs for six years.

 Wales News Service

-Prosecutor Tim Evans, who was handling the case stated that even if they did acquire the license, the way they bred the dogs was still animal welfare offence
+Prosecutor Tim Evans, who was handling the case, stated that even if they had acquired the license, the way they bred the dogs would still constitute an animal welfare offense.

-Prosecutor Tim Evans, who was handling the case stated that even if they did acquire the license, the way they bred the dogs was still animal welfare offence
+Prosecutor Tim Evans, who was handling the case, stated that even if they had acquired the license, the way they bred the dogs would still constitute an animal welfare offense.

 Wales News Service

-The couple pleaded guilty to the puppy farm they were running and despite positive customer reviews, it was illegal
+The couple pleaded guilty to running the puppy farm, and despite positive customer reviews, it was illegal.

-The couple pleaded guilty to the puppy farm they were running and despite positive customer reviews, it was illegal
+The couple pleaded guilty to running the puppy farm, and despite positive customer reviews, it was illegal.

 Wales News Service

-Laws are there for a reason.
-Dogs are protective but they can't protect themselves in these kinds of situations so they shouldn't be abused.
+Laws exist for a reason.
+Dogs are protective, but they cannot protect themselves in these situations, so they should not be abused.

 How do you feel about this couple's business?
 We'd love to hear from you in the comments.